lab1092/blender-manual_ja/manual/render/cycles/lamps.rst

 =========

 Spot lamps emit light in a particular direction, inside a cone.
-By setting the :guilabel:`Size` larger than zero, they can cast softer shadows and shading.
+By setting the *Size* larger than zero, they can cast softer shadows and shading.
 The size parameter defines the size of the cone, while the blend parameter can soften the edges of the cone.